elusiveunit/Git-help/Undo commit.md

 Undo older commit
 -----------------

-This can be done with the `git revert` command, which reverts the changes that the specified commits introduce as new commits.
+This can be done with the `git revert` command, which reverts the changes that the specified commits introduce, by making new commits.
 This requires your working tree to be clean (no modifications from the HEAD commit).
 [Documentation](http://git-scm.com/docs/git-revert)

 	git revert f1a3098f 2c67ee75